tathagatamishra/ExtraMilestone/README.md

 ### https://personal-computer.netlify.app/

+0. Only Buttons are interactive

-The index.html contains all major part
+1. The index.html contains all major part

-The noise.html contains only the noise effect
+2. The noise.html contains only the noise effect

-Noise generated using CSS, created by animating repeating-radial-gradient
+3. Noise generated using CSS, created by animating repeating-radial-gradient

-noise.htm is connected with index.html by a <a> tag inside a button div
+4. noise.htm is connected with index.html by a <a> tag inside a button div

-every circular buttons are clickable & connected to a specific youtube video
+5. every circular buttons are clickable & connected to a specific youtube video

-Everything created/generated only using very basic CSS properties
+6. Everything created/generated only using very basic CSS properties

 ## Two Difficult Things That I Did Using CSS & JS